Updated April 13, 2021.

-To receive the Sharecare Verified with Forbes Travel Guide badge, each hotel must complete a comprehensive assessment about what health and safety protocols are in place at the property.
-The verification process includes more than 360 questions about health and hygiene protocols, disinfecting products and
+To receive the Sharecare Verified with Forbes Travel Guide badge, each hotel must complete a comprehensive assessment about which protocols are in place at the property.
+The verification process includes more than 360 questions about health and hygiene practices, disinfecting products and

 procedures, masks and personal protective equipment, management accountability, health-safety communication with guests and employees, and more.
 The standards were created using guidelines from the Centers for Disease Control and Prevention,